param2000/BigramProject/Readme.txt

 - Python 3.12 or higher
 - matplotlib

-Install matplotlib default is needed:
+To install matplotlib, run:
-> pip install matplotlib
+   pip install matplotlib

 ------------
 Output Example
 ------------
+For a sample input, the program outputs bigrams and their counts, e.g.:

    the quick: 2
    quick brown: 1
    brown fox: 1
    ...

-Also displays a bar chart (if histogram is enabled).
+Additionally, if histogram generation is enabled, a bar chart of the bigram frequencies is displayed.

 ----------------
 Unit Testing
 ----------------
-    --run the code below
-    --Note histogram is suppressed for unit testing
-    -- -v for verbose
-    python TestBigramGeneration.py -v
+To run unit tests (with histogram suppressed), use the following command: python TestBigramGeneration.py -v